-Live video: Officer injured in shootout during standoff in Sheffield Lake
+Officer injured in shootout during standoff in Sheffield Lake

-SHEFFIELD LAKE, Ohio –A Lorain County SWAT team member was injured Thursday in a shootout with a suspect during a standoff in Sheffield Lake.
+SHEFFIELD LAKE, Ohio --A Lorain County SWAT team member was injured Thursday in a shootout with a suspect during a standoff in Sheffield Lake.

 The police chief tells FOX 8 authorities were serving a felony warrant out of Cleveland when the man barricaded himself inside a home on Oliver.